DailyEndorphin Basic Concepts

 Yes.
 This is done from the group administration page.
 Be careful when editing a challenge after it has started, as this may negatively impact the current dynamic of that challenge.

+Yes.
 You can edit your group structure (of teams) from the group structure management page, which is accessible from the group management page.
 In the group structure management area you can add or delete conferences, divisions and teams, or move existing divisions, teams or individuals by dragging-and-dropping to a new location.
 Take special care in moving teams and individuals between teams once the challenge has started as this may impact the integrity of the team standings.

 The optional duration of a challenge depends on the type of challenge.
-DailyEndorphin recommends 6 weeks for your first challenge, regardless of the type of challenge, and for all exercise challenges of at least moderate intensity.
+DailyEndorphin generally recommends 6 weeks for your first challenge, regardless of the type of challenge, and for all exercise challenges of at least moderate intensity.
 Challenges lasting up to 12 weeks or longer work well for exercise challenges of mild intensity (e.g. walking/steps challenge) or for weight management and nutrition challenges.
 But keep in mind that participants are most motivated in the early stages of the challenge – you would rather your challenge end a week or two too soon while the energy is high instead of going several weeks too long.

 - Gift cards

-- Smaller weekly rewards or “carrots”
+- Smaller weekly rewards, raffles, or other “carrots”

 - Extra vacation days